Nearly 200 people are killed in India as a result of the Nepalese rains.

 Experts say they were victims of the more unpredictable and extreme weather that has ravaged South Asia in recent years as a result of climate change, which has been compounded by deforestation, damming, and excessive development, according to experts.

-Officials in Nepal said 88 people have killed, including a family of six with three children whose home was devastated by a quick avalanche of mud and debris.
+Nepal has had the highest increase in mortality overnight as a result of the unusually late downpour of rain in the region, with 88 people now dead, including a family of six whose home was devastated by an avalanche of earth and debris.

-“All of the District Disaster Management Committees have been working hard to help with the rescue and relief efforts.
-Nepal Police, Armed Forces Police, Nepal Army, and other agencies have been mobilized as part of the committee “Dijan Bhattarai, a government official in charge of crises, said
+“This time of year, it doesn’t rain,” said Nawaraj Kattel, 37, a local journalist who had to flee his inundated home in Morang, Nepal.

-55 persons were reported dead in Uttarakhand, a Himalayan state in northern India, on Thursday, five of whom were from a single family whose home was buried by a large landslide.
+“Our neighborhood has roughly 100 households, all of whom have evacuated.
+We are staying with my sister, but many people do not have access to shelter.
+Many people have also lost their crops “According to AFP, he said.

-“Several hundred tourists have been stuck in Darjeeling’s hill resort… Landslides have blocked highways and roads throughout the region,” he said.
+55 people were confirmed dead on Thursday in the Himalayan northern Indian state of Uttarakhand, where some areas received the heaviest rain in more than a century.

-The state’s Met Office has issued a red alert, warning that extremely heavy rain will continue in Darjeeling, Kalimpong, and Alipurdur on Thursday.
+Five members of a single family were among those killed when their home was buried by a large landslide.

-After a little respite in recent days, the meteorology service in Kerala, where 42 people have perished since last week, has issued warnings of heavy rainfall in at least three districts of the state.
+After a little respite in recent days, forecasters in Kerala, where 42 people have perished since last week, have issued warnings of heavy rains in at least three districts of the state.